About La Malga Cisterns

-An aqueduct system – the Zaghouan Aqueduct – that ran for over 100km brought water to the ancient metropolis and the Malga Cisterns were used to store that water and then run it through to the city and to supply the Antonine Baths.
+An aqueduct system, the Zaghouan Aqueduct, ran for over 100km to bring water to the ancient metropolis, and the Malga Cisterns were used to store the water that then ran through the city and was used to supply the Antonine Baths.

 La Malga Cisterns features as one of our Top Visitor Attractions of Tunisia.

 History of La Malga Cisterns

 There were likely at least 24 cisterns in a single line, each with a length of 130 paces and a width of 26 paces.
 They were relied upon to supply water for the vast bath complex of Antoninus, with the water flowing from the cisterns to the baths through underground pipes.
 More widely, they were vital for providing water for Carthage as the most important city of Africa Proconsulare during the High Empire.

 The original cistern complex was nearly 1km long and was fed by a huge aqueduct which carried mountain spring water from Zaghouan.